storyblok/storyblok-demo-ecommerce-storefront/README.md

 Editorial page with Store component (it is just a list of stores, no maps)

+- Slug: `/products/<slug>`
+- Route file: `/pages/products/[...slug].vue`
+- Page File: not used (components loaded directly from the route file, because it is a "fixed structure")

 ## JS functionality

 ### Add to cart